nexgen999/gbe_fork/README.md

 ---

-## How to use the emu
+# How to use the emu
+You can find helper guides, scripts, and tools here in this wiki: https://github.com/otavepto/gbe_fork/wiki/Emu-helpers
 You can find instructions here: [README.release.md](./post_build/README.release.md)

-You can helper scripts and tools mentioned here in this wiki: https://github.com/otavepto/gbe_fork/wiki/Emu-helpers

 ---
 ---